subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 So far we have hypothesized the presence of two important cortical areas, namely those associated with vision and action.
 In a later section we will introduce another important cortical area associated with the generation of language, and this will connect this model to Large Language Models or LLMs.

-Central to the description of the model is probability distributions of the form $p_{\theta}(y_{n+1}|y_n, a_n)$ which captures the evolution of the predictions depending upon the actions that the organism is taking.
+Central to the description of the model is probability distributions of the form $p_{\theta}(y_{n+1}|y_{\le n}, a_n)$ which captures the evolution of the predictions depending upon the actions that the organism is taking.
 These is referred to as a world model, since it serves as the organism's internal model of how the world evolves as it takes various actions.
 In order to survive and reproduce, all organisms need a world model, and its sophistication varies depending upon the organism.
 This model generates moment by moment predictions and is constantly working, even when we are sleeping.
 This requires a lot of energy, and accounts for the fact that the brain accounts for a large portion of the energy expended by the body.
 Later in this article we will describe an EBM model for perception that connects this probability distribution to the energy arising from the interconnection between neurons in the model, and then show how the model generates new predictions by a process of minimizing the interaction energy.

 This theory explains another mysterious property of of perception: That the world that we see is incredibly rich, with an enormous amount of detail even though the information coming from senses is quite sparse in comparison.
 How can we reconcile the two facts?
 Predictive processing theory offers a solution by theorizing that the rich detail that see in front of us is purely internally generated using our world model, with the sensory signal serving as a low bandwidth indicator of changes that have to be incorporated into the predictions from one instance to another.
 Hence even a very sparse external signal is sufficient to generate our image of the world.